HAWRAF/PoeticComputationReader/_chapters/ch.3_p.3.markdown

 sections:
   - title: "New weapon"
     paragraphs:
+      - text: " "
+        inlineImage:
+         - src: "chapter-3/feedback.jpg"
       - text: "So this is the question for today: what is the New Weapon?
 It is a two-fold question: what new weapon governs us? and what new weapon do we have to protect ourselves?
 We’ve been discussing the first part of this question concerning the existing and emerging technologies and techniques of control.
 But I’d like to turn now to how we might subvert these technologies.
 How can we use the tools of surveillance to subvert the power structure?
 Two approaches come to mind: counter-surveillance and obfuscation.
 Counter-surveillance is appropriating the technology of surveillance to empower individuals and protect their privacy.
-For example, Steve Mann created <a href='http://wearcam.org/' target='_blank'>wearable devices</a> that are designed to conceal individual’s identity and can also be used to stare back at the surveillance camera.
-Surya Mattu created <a href='https://github.com/samatt/NSHey' target='_blank'>NSHEYYY</a> which sniffs out the wireless network of nearby devices, and makes private information about the device (such as its history of logging into certain wireless networks) available and visible.
-NSHEYYY uses the same protocols that are used by the wireless providers and advertising companies, but instead of exploiting data for profit, it makes the data available for its users.
-Another approach is obfuscation in which so much data is intentionally given to the point that the data becomes meaningless. <a href='https://adnauseam.io'>Adnaseum</a> is a web browser extension that tricks google chrome to think the user is clicking all the advertisements.
-It’s “a free browser extension designed to obfuscate browsing data and protect users from tracking by advertising networks.”<span class='citation-num'>9</span> Projects like these make it possible for someone like us to have an active engagement with technology as opposed to merely being subject to it."
+For example, Steve Mann created <a href='http://wearcam.org/' target='_blank'>wearable devices</a><span class='citation-num'>12</span> that are designed to conceal individual’s identity and can also be used to stare back at the surveillance camera."
         citations:
-          - text: "<span class='citation-num'>9</span> As of January 2017, Google has banned this extension."
+        image:
+        - src: "chapter-3/surveillance-study-on-film-36-exposures-640x480.gif"
+          caption: "<span class='citation-num'>12</span><a href='http://wearcam.org/surveillancestudy-36exposures/'>Surveillance Study -- 36 Exposures </a>"

+      - text: "Surya Mattu created <a href='https://github.com/samatt/NSHey' target='_blank'>NSHEYYY</a> which sniffs out the wireless network of nearby devices, and makes private information about the device (such as its history of logging into certain wireless networks) available and visible.<span class='citation-num'>13</span> NSHEYYY uses the same protocols that are used by the wireless providers and advertising companies, but instead of exploiting data for profit, it makes the data available for its users."
+        citations:
+        image:
+        - src: "chapter-3/nsheyyy.gif"
+          caption: "<span class='citation-num'>13</span>Jen Kagan, <a href='https://medium.com/@kenjagan/packet-sniffing-in-the-subway-b84eb31d6178'>Packet Sniffing in the Subway</a>, 3,28, 2016"

+      - text: "Another approach is obfuscation in which so much data is intentionally given to the point that the data becomes meaningless. <a href='https://adnauseam.io'>Adnaseum</a> is a web browser extension that tricks google chrome to think the user is clicking all the advertisements<span class='citation-num'>14</span>.
+Created by Daniel C. Howe, Mushon Zer-Avov. and Helen Nissenbaum, it’s “a free browser extension designed to obfuscate browsing data and protect users from tracking by advertising networks.”<span class='citation-num'>9</span> Projects like these make it possible for someone like us to have an active engagement with technology as opposed to merely being subject to it."
+        citations:
+        image:
+        - src: "chapter-3/adnauseam.png"
+          caption: "<span class='citation-num'>14</span><a href='https://vimeo.com/111943439'>AdNauseam - Clicking Ads So You Don’t Have To</a>"